Alex-Gurung/PythonSpeechRecognition/README.md

 # PythonSpeechRecognition
-Testing out the SpeechRecognition library for python.
+Testing out the SpeechRecognition library for python.(This is mostly for test purposes, there aren't any particular goals with this project)
 ##Setup
 ###Speech Recognition
 Speech recognition is done through a python library, found here: [SpeechRecognition](https://pypi.python.org/pypi/SpeechRecognition/).
 Make sure to install.